Understanding the conflict

 Appeal to thoughts and feelings

-- Cat caregivers did not create the homeless cat problem.
+- Cat caregivers did not create the cat problem in the area.
 We’re just the people responding to it.

 - Cat caregivers and volunteers care about community cats, just as people do their own pets.
 We recognize that the cats have individual needs and personalities, and we care about their quality of life.